levid/monstars.js/README.md

-Monstar Lab MVC
+monstars.js
 ===========

-A Javascript framework, using [MooTools](http://mootools.net) as the Core.
+A Javascript MVC framework, using [MooTools](http://mootools.net) as the Core.
 Built for [Monstar Lab](http://monstarlab.com).

 How to use
 ----------

-Models take care of all storage types, such as SQL, Ajax, XML, File, Storage, etc.
+Models take care of all storage types, such as SQL, Ajax, File, Storage, etc.

 		var Recipe = new Class({
 				Extends: Model.Ajax,